-Public comment period for the draft WRAPS and TMDL ends June 18, 2018
+Public comment period for the draft WRAPS and TMDL ended June 18, 2018

 Watershed at a glance

 The Duluth Urban Area Streams Watershed is a focused geographic area designed to recognize the complexity and challenges in an urban center with a water-rich environment.
 It is defined by a series of small watersheds that are portions of three major watersheds, the Cloquet, St. Louis River and Nemadji River.
 All converge in Duluth and drain into the headwaters of the Great Lakes.
 This distinctive region is densely populated, has a variety of social characteristics, a dramatic physical setting, and is a local and regional economic center.

 The MPCA’s intensive watershed monitoring effort began in this watershed in 2014.
 Draft Total Maximum Daily Load and Watershed Restoration and Protection Strategies reports were available for public comment in early 2018 (see below).
 The agency considers input before making final determinations about next steps.